Click here to watch a video on the first chapter of Genesis

 In Genesis 2:4. we encounter the phrase, "These are the generations of the heavens and of the earth when (literally 'in day') they were created."
 The relatively modern Hebrew word for "generations" is the plural feminine form of "birth" or "bringing forth."
 Since it comes at the end of the description of the creation of the heavens and earth, it is where a Sumerian colophon would belong.
 If this were the vestigial remains of an ancient Sumerian colophon, it would identify and date the text - which is exactly what it does.
 Both the ownership (these [written symbols?] are the "children" of the heavens and earth) and dating ("in day" [when] they were created) are both present.
 Further, they appear to be "uselessly" primitive, as we might expect the very most ancient colophons to be.
 A whole lot of time has passed since these words were recorded; but the ancient colophon can still be seen in the text by a sufficiently attentive modern reader.

 In fact, apparent colophons (and accompanying "tag lines") are found repeatedly through the first (and oldest) part of Genesis.
 Clear examples are seen in Genesis 5:1 and Genesis 10:1.
 In both cases, the colophons appear to belong to the immediately preceding text (even though it appears that those who added the chapter breaks tried to tag them to the beginnings of subsequent text).
-For more detail on the Genesis colophons, see Wiseman's book (right).
+For more detail on the Genesis colophons, see Wiseman's book: Ancient Records and the Structure of Genesis, (or Clues to Creation in Genesis).

 By the time Joseph enters Egypt, there are no more of these Mesopotamian artifacts to be found anywhere in the text.
-This, presumably, is because a different system of writing was in use by that time.
+This, presumably, is because Joseph was using a different system of writing by that time.
+(Probably the language which the ancient Egyptians spoke.)

 A note regarding Genesis 4:16: Although Abraham's city "Ur" is identified on the map, Cain's "land of Nod" is not.
 There might be many reasons for this.
 Ignoring the obvious reasons, the Hebrew word "Nod" means something like to "agitate," "drive about," "wander as a fugitive," or "flee" (see Analytical Lexicon: "n - v/w - d").
 This does not sound like something that even should be identifiable on a map of ancient archeology.